 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (502) 233-788.
+If your loved one has passed away, please call us at (502) 233-7788 as soon as possible.
 A Clark Legacy Center advisor is available around the clock to assist you.

 What happens next?